What Is MDRA?

 What Does That Mean?

 After much discussion and review of the national organizations’ policies, we have come to the realization that the rocketeer is primarily responsible for his or her actions if there is a major accident caused by the rocket.
 We suggest that each individual review the TRA insurance, the NAR insurance, their individual home and umbrella insurance to make their own judgments.
 That is the bad news; the good news is that we as a group—TRA, NAR and MDRA—have an excellent safety record.
 A major part of that is attributed to the fact that we launch in the middle of nowhere, and there is little or nothing to damage, other than our egos.
-Vehicles are insured, people are insured, and property is insured.
-We ask you to use common sense and understand what the risks are specific to your own personal situation.

 What Should I Do as a Member to Make Sure I Am Covered?